 If you were to direct a normal garden hose or even a normal fire hose into the wind on such a day.
 You would get all of the water back in your face.
 This isn’t all bad, we can use the wind to our advantage and set up impact sprinklers to pre-wet (pre-ember attack) the buildings and vegetation before a fire arrives.
 Just remember that the daytime temperature is probably going to be significant so water will need to be applied continuously.

-This pre-wetting works to increase fuel moisture content and allows quicker wetting when the embers and heat increases as fire approaches.
+This pre-wetting works to increase fuel moisture content and allows quicker wetting when the embers and heat increases as the fire approaches.
 By considering how you can use the wind to direct water into areas for greatest effect.

 These impact style sprays would be positioned on the northern side of the building within the defendable space.
 They should be metal construction. if you use plastic piping it needs to be buried 600mm under the ground.
 Where the pipes leave the ground they would need to be metal.